 Tact: We practise tactful communications at all times, within SMA, and as SMA, to all audiences, and all those with whom we wish to dialogue as a collective voice, always.

-Active listening: Practising active listening allows us to not just listen effectively, but to ‘hear’ each other, those opposed to the change we seek, and our children.
+Active listening: Practising active listening allows us to not just listen effectively, but to hear each other, and our children.

 Collaboration: We seek to work collaboratively in all that we do; working together well, we thrive together.

 Openness: We remain open to all and practise non-judgement.

 Equal voice: All have an equal right to speak.
 We will self-check to ensure we are not contributing more than is our share, or less, due to lack of appropriate opportunity.
 We strive to ensure everyone who wants to speak up does so in a safe and inclusive space.

 Constructive feedback: We practise constructive feedback.
 Constructive feedback shall be offered when the recipient has made clear they are ready and willing to hear feedback, at an appropriate time and place.
 Feedback will be delivered with tact, gentleness and kindness, in hopes of contributing to building capacity in a fellow SMA organizer.

 Capacity-building: SMA seeks to provide opportunities for all members, Coordinating Committee members, and volunteers to gain personal & professional skills at every opportunity as we all engage with SMA.
 We seek to build our collective and individual capacity at every opportunity.

 Work-life balance: We are aware of the pressures and stressors we may experience as single mothers often raising our children in the context of poverty and hardship, and the extra labour of working together towards change.
 We strive not to over-work and overburden ourselves as we carry out the work of the SMA.
 We encourage each SMA member to pursue and secure the necessary stress-relief support each of us needs individually so that we may flourish.
 We seek to recognize signs of burnout and stress in ourselves, and practise self care.